 By itself, homelessness is an uphill battle, a lifestyle that can be filled with a monumental amount of uncertainty.
-Add mental illness to the equation and the circumstances are compounded significantly, to a degree that is difficult to imagine.
+Add vulnerabilities that include behavioral challenges, emotional struggles, physical and mental illness to the equation and the circumstances are compounded significantly, to a degree that is difficult

 Sometimes even harder to overcome.

 Statistics show that one in four of the homeless struggle with mental health issues.
-And many staying in the LMCC have a dual diagnosis, a history of mental health and substance abuse.
+And many staying in the LMCC have comorbidities, physical and mental illness often including a history of substance abuse.